brunoamaral/gregory-ai/README.md

 ```
 # Node-RED Flow

-`data/articles.json` and `data/trials.json` is generated from a Node-Red flow available in the `flows.json` file.
+`data/articles.json` and `data/trials.json` are generated from a Node-Red flow available in the `flows.json` file.

 # Build script